-"MAS can't compare its positions and try to avoid the secretary of the s think tworkers, "MAS can't compare its position with those in the US as our market is still strong, especially the domestic routes.
-The in-
+MAS can't compare its posi-tion with those in the US as our market is still strong, especially by the domestic routes.
+The international routes are eroting as usual," he also said.

 MAS not having lean structure lead to several lay-offs plan throughout the years.
 Furthermore, weak of good governance in mitigating external influence of its suppliers tendering and contractual suppliers arrangement lead to huge unnecessary overhead costs to MAS.